Southern Nazarene University: Alma Mater

 The lyrics for SNU's current alma mater were written by a committee in 1940.
 This committee was composed of Alice Crill, Hoyle Thomas, Marjorie Crooks, Kyle Crist, Dave McKibbon, and Madge Posey.
 The lyrics were revised by J. Michael Crabtree, Class of 1972, in 1986 to reflect the university's name change from Bethany Nazarene College to Southern Nazarene University.
 The tune used to accompany the lyrics is Annie Lisle, an 1857 ballad composed by H.S.
 Thompson.

 Athletics

 The Southern Nazarene (SNU) teams are called the Crimson Storm.
 The university is a member of the NCAA Division II ranks, primarily competing in the Great American Conference (GAC) since the 2012–13 academic year.
 The Crimson Storm previously competed in the Sooner Athletic Conference (SAC) of the National Association of Intercollegiate Athletics (NAIA) from 1978–79 to 2011–12; and in the Texoma Athletic Conference from 1972–73 to 1977–78.

-SNU compete in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cheerleading, cross country, equestrian, football, golf, rugby, soccer and track & field; while women's sports include basketball, cheerleading, cross country, equestrian, golf, rugby, soccer, softball, track & field and volleyball.
+SNU compete in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cheerleading, cross country, equestrian, football, golf, rugby, soccer and track & field; while women's sports include basketball, bowling, cheerleading, cross country, equestrian, golf, rugby, soccer, softball, track & field and volleyball.